 Canon is the leading player in the vlogging industry.
 Most Canon vlogging cameras provide excellent image quality, great sound, and a variety of special features that distinguish them from the rest.
 Perhaps what is even better, you can purchase them at affordable price points.
 This is ideal for entrepreneurs and beginning vloggers who can’t afford the high-end models.

 Another great company for vlogging is Nikon.
 They also have excellent cameras that take the hassle out of video production.
-With varying priced cameras starting from $200, choosing a Nikon camera can help you make the most of you vlogging efforts.
+With varying priced cameras in their line, choosing a Nikon camera can help you make the most of you vlogging efforts.
 Other notable brands include Sony and Panasonic.

 2. What Matters More?
 Price or Quality?